Give Us a Call 844.670.1078

 Well, a wedding venue may require this addition because it could protect them against claims caused by your negligence filed on their premises.
 To help illustrate this point: in a recent claim the photographer told the bride’s family to gather for a group shot.
 While walking to the group photo, the father of the bride tripped and hurt himself.
 He then sued the photographer for bodily damage and also filed a lawsuit against the wedding venue in hopes to get more money.

-With the wedding venue listed as an additional insured on your policy, they could be protected under the terms of your policy if a claim is filed.
+With the wedding venue listed as an additional insured on your wedding photography insurance policy, they could be protected under the terms of your policy if a claim is filed.

 2. Camera Equipment Insurance Protects Your Tools